ejholmes/walk/README.md

 ## DAG

 At the core of XXX is a Directed Acyclic Graph (DAG).
 DAG's are a magical data structure that allow you to easily express dependency trees.
-You'll find DAG's everywhere; in GIT, languages, infrastructure tools, etc. XXX tries to generalize build systems based on top of this solid primitive.
+You'll find DAG's everywhere; in GIT, languages, infrastructure tools, etc. **builds** provides a general UNIX utility to express a DAG as a set of executable files that depend on each other.

 ## Targets